-As section 1.1 (f) of the definition indicates that a person with a combination of impairments which results in fifty-five percent or more impairment of the whole person, it is not with any surprise that we note the Guidelines asked the CAT DAC to "ensure it evaluates the whole person".
-6
+As section 3 (2) (e) of the definition indicates that a person with a combination of impairments which results in fifty-five percent or more impairment of the whole person, it is not with any surprise that we note the Guidelines asked the CAT DAC to "ensure it evaluates the whole person".

-The definition of catastrophic was modified for accidents occurring after September 30, 2003 by Bill 198 when it allowed clauses (f) and (g) to be used as a basis for determining catastrophic impairment when two years, as opposed to three years, had elapsed since the accident.
+The definition of catastrophic was modified for accidents occurring after September 30, 2003 by Bill 198 when it allowed clauses (f) and (g) (now (e) and (f) for accidents after September 1, 2010,) to be used as a basis for determining catastrophic impairment when two years, as opposed to three years, had elapsed since the accident.

-The other modification that occurred in Bill 198 was the inclusion of sections (1.3), (1.4) and (3).
-Sections (1.3) and (1.4) acknowledged the difficulty of using the Glasgow Coma Scale, Glasgow Outcome Scale and AMA Guides to assess the impairments of a person under the age of sixteen.
-Sections (1.3) and (1.4) allow assessors who reasonably believe a person under the age of sixteen years to have suffered a catastrophic impairment to analogize that impairment to the impairment referred to in clause (1.2) (e), (f) or (g).
+The other modification that occurred in Bill 198 was the inclusion of sections (1.3), (1.4) and (3). (s.3 (3) and 3 (4) for accidents after September 1, 2010) Sections (1.3) and (1.4) acknowledged the difficulty of using the Glasgow Coma Scale, Glasgow Outcome Scale and AMA Guides to assess the impairments of a person under the age of sixteen.
+Sections (1.3) and (1.4) allow assessors who reasonably believe a person under the age of sixteen years to have suffered a catastrophic impairment to analogize that impairment to the impairment referred to in clause (1.2) (e), (f) or (g). (s.2 (d) (e) and (f) for accidents after September 1, 2010).

-Section (3) allows the assessor evaluating impairments that are not listed in the AMA Guides to deem the impairment to be the impairment in the Guides that is most analogous to the impairment sustained by the insured person.
+Section (3) (now 3 (4)) allows the assessor evaluating impairments that are not listed in the AMA Guides to deem the impairment to be the impairment in the Guides that is most analogous to the impairment sustained by the insured person.